'Everyone Else' (2009) by Maren Ade

 Quick summary:

-A new couple go on vacation together and start to realize that they might be incompatible whenever they start spending time with another, more established couple.
+A new couple goes on vacation together and starts to realize they might be incompatible whenever they start spending time with another, more established couple.

 Thoughts: